 Identifying and resolving vibration is therefore necessary to extend the life of the aircraft and provide a smoother, safer flying experience.

 With the proper diagnostic equipment and approach, the source of a vibration is easily pinpointed.
 The approach is spectral analysis, which measures the frequency of vibrations, because vibration frequencies are associated with known causes or sources.
 When the frequency of a vibration is known it narrows the list of potential causes to few or one, eliminating the need for speculative maintenance actions.

 Performing spectral analysis is accomplished using a vibration analyzer such as the DynaVibe GX3.
 By attaching one or two accelerometers and a photo-tachometer to the aircraft, the DynaVibe computer measures vibrations across the full spectrum of frequencies, producing a graph that displays the magnitude of the detected vibrations.
 For example here is a velocity mode spectral chart produced by the DynaVibe GX3 as the result of completing a vibration survey:

 Vibration is measured in Inches Per Second (IPS), and this chart reveals a 1.0 IPS vibration at the half-per (H) frequency for this particular aircraft.
 The half-per vibration is an indicator of engine health, and in the chart above, the presence of this vibration indicates a combustion problem with one of the cylinders.
 To better understand what vibrations in different frequencies signal, view the recorded webinar, “Top 3 Vibration Causes” or contact a DynaVibe team member.

-The DynaVibe GX2 is a dynamic prop balancer and vibration analyzer that is easy and economical to use.
-To learn about using DynaVibe to troubleshoot aircraft vibrations, enter your email address below, visit the RPX Technologies online store, or call: 405.896.0026.
+The DynaVibe GX3 is a dynamic prop balancer and vibration analyzer that is easy and economical to use.
+To learn about using DynaVibe to troubleshoot aircraft vibrations, visit the contact us page, visit the RPX Technologies online store, or call +1.405.714.2516.